 Michelle is 69 years old in 2003, has maximized her RRSP contributions and has earned income of $55,000 this year.
-In 2004, Michelle will have RRSP contribution room beginning January 1, 2004 equal to $9,900 (18% of $55,000).
+In 2004, Michelle will have an RRSP contribution room beginning January 1, 2004, equal to $9,900 (18% of $55,000).
 The problem is she can’t make an RRSP contribution after December 31 of this year.
-The “plan” would have her make a contribution in December of this year, before the RRSP is converted into a RRIF.
+The “plan” would have her make a contribution in December of this year before the RRSP is converted into an RRIF.

 If you expect to have earned income past age 69, you may want to consider making an even larger overcontribution before your RRSP matures as long as it is no more than 18% of your estimated earned income.
 You will incur penalties but the benefits could be substantial.

 Unlike the RRSP deadline, which is 60 days after the end of the year, the RESP deadline is December 31.
 You are allowed to contribute up to $4000 to an RESP each year for a child.
 If this limit is not used, it is lost forever.
 Unlike an RRSP contribution that can be carried forward to future years, the RESP is a use it or lose it.
 One of the advantages of the RESP is the government will contribute up to 20% in grants on the first $2000 deposited to the RESP.
 Unlike the contribution room, the grant can be carried forward to a future year.
 If you did not make a contribution to an RESP last year, make the $4000 contribution this year and you will qualify for an $800 grant.

 The timing could not be better.
 An RESP may make the perfect Christmas gift this holiday season.